 Jeroen studied psychology and cognitive neuroscience at Utrecht and ENS Paris.
 He obtained his Ph.D. in 2019 at the Donders Institute of Radboud University Nijmegen with a thesis on the psychology and neuroscience of moral decision-making.
 He then moved to Brown University for a post-doc on how political polarization originates in the brain.

 In Fall 2013 he was a member of the National Think Tank, researching the future of health care in the Netherlands alongside 25 other students.
 In January 2014, he published the book De Prestatiegeneratie on achievement anxiety in youth.
-And in 2016 he was a fellow of the BKB Academy, a year-long training program on political campaigns and media.
+And in 2016 he was a fellow of the BKB Academy, a training program on political campaigns and media.

 As a societally engaged scientist, Jeroen has published articles in newspapers and periodicals including De Volkskrant, NRC Handelsblad, De Groene Amsterdammer, Donders Wonders and Psychology Today.
-He gives general-audience talks and interviews on how scientific insights can advance our understanding of influential trends in society.
+He gives general-audience talks on how scientific insights can advance our understanding of influential trends in society.

 Academic publications: Google Scholar.